 If you have tried these methods and the red wine stains just aren’t going away, it might be time to consider professional carpet cleaning.
 If too much time has passed and the stained carpet has been drying for far too long, your stain may not completely go away after applying one of the recommended methods.

 If this is the situation you find yourself in, professional carpet cleaning can provide a solution.
-Check out gobluegreen.com and explore our residential carpet cleaning options!
+Explore our residential carpet cleaning options!